 Youth in Government

-Every September our official season begins!
+Youth in Government (YIG) gives students the chance to learn first hand about the democratic process!
+Students participate in mock conventions, student run elections, and also shadow elected officials from the local to national levels of government.
 YIG is open to all students grades 9-12.
 We have an official sign up and introductory meeting and then hold meetings after that time.
 Meanwhile, students work in groups formulating platforms or arguments.
 There are 2 field trips associated with this club.
-Members travel to other schools for a Platform Convention where “planks” are debated and voted on and a Steering Convention where candidates campaign for Federal, State and County offices.
+Members travel to other schools for a Platform Convention where “planks” are debated and voted on and a Steering Convention where candidates campaign for Federal, State and County offices!

 The objectives of this program are: